RunzeWang0728/League-of-Legends-Analysis/README.md

-# Is RNG Xiaohu the "Tiger King of the Spring" in LPL? :thinking:
+# Is RNG Xiaohu the "Tiger King of the Spring" in LPL? &#x1F914;
 ![cat GIF](https://media.tenor.com/Jh6tYjm6dOAAAAAC/xiaohu-rng-lpl.gif)